 Note: click here for all the free spiral patterns!

-The present page is the story of their development :-)
+The present page is the history of their development :-)

-I've been wanting a spiral skirt for a long time.
+I'd been wanting a spiral skirt for a long time.
+Spiral swirls are my thing.
 A few months ago I dug around the internet for pictures.
 The Redondo farbenmix skirt is so gorgeous!
 It's only for little girls though.
 I found a pattern that looks similar for "24 months to adult", but I cannot pay even $10 for that pattern.
 The spending's had to CEASE around here.

 Next step was going to be enlarging my pattern onto big sheets of brown paper.
 But for some reason my brain put 2 and 2 together.
 Spiral skirt + Adobe Illustrator = wait a sec, this might work!